We’re delighted to share details of an incredible programme celebrating the UK and Russia’s rich musical cultures.

 Selector Live presents NTS Radio Showcase so for a whole day and night NTS Radio takes over the Strelka courtyard to present the best of emerging artists rotated at this well-known UK underground music radio station.

 Usadba Jazz festival Bahraini-British performer Yazz Ahmed, a trumpet and flugelhorn player who has worked with Radiohead and These New Puritans, performed at the annual Usadba Jazz festival on Yelagin island.

 18 – 21 July, Tula

 Fourth British Literature Today seminar at Tolstoy’s estate at Yasnaya Polyana explores connections between literature and music as two art forms that inspire, influence and nourish each other.
 Appearing from the UK were: acclaimed poet and sound artist, Lavinia Greenlaw,; interdisciplinary artist and writer, Jay Bernard; novelist and journalist, Diana Evans; writer, rock critic and musician, David Keenan; author and Observer classical music critic, Fiona Maddocks and poet, playwright, novelist, librettist and critic, Glyn Maxwell.

 26 – 27 July, Moscow GoGo Penguin at Chess & Jazz Festival

-Manchester-based piano trio GoGo Penguin will perform at the new Chess & Jazz Festival at Hermitage Garden.
-Expect outdoor chess tournaments, lectures, a headline appearance from Gregory Porter and the best food Moscow has to offer.
+Manchester-based piano trio GoGo Penguin performed at the new Chess & Jazz Festival at Hermitage Garden featuring chess tournaments, lectures, a headline appearance from Gregory Porter and the best food Moscow has to offer.

 27 July, St Petersburg